Angela Schubert, PhD, LPC, CCMHC

 Shannon Kakkar, LCPC, LMHC, NCC

 Dr. Kakkar earned her BS in Psychology and M.Ed. in Counselor Education at Bridgewater State College.
 She earned a doctorate in Counselor Education and Supervision from The Pennsylvania State University.
-She has ten years of clinical experience in school systems, community counseling services, and working with adults, adolescents, and families.
+She has over ten years of clinical experience in school systems, community counseling services, and working with adults, adolescents, and families.

 Over the past 15 years, she has been an active volunteer for several non-profit organizations as well as local school communities.